 Harvesters in offshore fisheries maximize their profits or utilities from a cruise rather than a day, because the aggregate landing values at the port matter.
-Accordingly, the longer cruise can be better since harvesters can catch more fish and gain more revenues and profits.
-If this is true, harvesters lengthen a cruise as long as possible, and the primary reasons that stop a cruise is binding constraints such as fuel and storage capacity.
+Accordingly, a longer cruise can be better since harvesters can catch more fish and gain more revenues and profits.
+If this is true, harvesters would lengthen a cruise as long as possible, and the primary reasons to stop a cruise are binding constraints such as fuel and storage capacity.
+In real-world fisheries, we observe many cases that the fishing capacities are not fully utilized.
+While it can be explained by random shocks or inefficiency of skippers, we hypothesize that harvesters respond to economic incentives and choose to stop the cruise to maximize their benefit.
+Specifically, the quality of fish that has already been caught deteriorates as a cruise gets longer due to loss of freshness.
+A harvester faces a trade-off between the additional amount of catch and loss of freshness during a cruise.
+For this reason, the calendar days since the fish was caught is a state variable for the harvester's decision.

-6 After the Great Earthquake, Kesennuma market was unable to accept any landing due to the destroyed port facilities and processing industries.
-The vessel were landing at Choshi port, Chiba, Japan instead for a while.
+8 After the Great Earthquake, Kesennuma market was unable to accept any landing due to the destroyed port facilities and processing industries.
+The vessels were landing at Choshi port, Chiba, Japan instead temporarily.